A WORD FROM YOUR COUNSELOR

 The North Carolina Driving School is now scheduling new opportunities for students to register for virtual driver’s education classes.
-Even though virtual, classes are being scheduled for students at specific schools to help manage the large number of students across the district that are waiting for driver’s education classes.
 Classes are being added regularly, so check regularly at www.ncdrivingschool.com for class schedules and registration information.
 Northeast Guilford High cannot register students for driver's education so families must go to the website to register.
 Once there, click 'Register Now' under 'Online Registration'.
 Select Guilford.
-Select Northeast Guilford High School and go from the
+Select Northeast Guilford High School and go from there.

 Below are two support guides created by an organization called STEPS (Student Training & Education in Public Service) for low-income and homeless college students.

 Helping Hand: Resources & Support for Low Income College Students: https://www.publicservicedegrees.org/resources/low-income-college-students/

 Both guides help students learn about assistance programs and resources they can take advantage of to help get college-ready, find housing, afford tuition, and more.
 STEPS believes everyone should have the chance to go to college and achieve their career dreams regardless of their financial status, and creating guides like these can help make it happen.
 If you utilize these guides, I'd love to hear your feedback!

 Sergeant Paul S. Anglin is our new Army Recruiter at the Greensboro Recruiting office.
 He is glad to be able to take his knowledge and expertise to assist students in making decisions about a potential career in the U.S. Army!
 He is at 2917 Battleground Ave., Suite E, Greensboro 27408.
 His phone #s are 336/288-6777 (office) and 336/862-9101 (cell).
 His email is email@example.com